 Renaissance Worthington Middle School is a Renaissance School.
 Renaissance makes recognition accessible to all students and gives a sense of pride to academic achievement.
-Renaissance assemblies will be held quarters 1, 2, and 3 to honor and reward students in grades 6-8.
+Renaissance assemblies or special activities will be held quarters 1, 2, and 3 to honor and reward students in grades 6-8.
 There are some stipulations for Renaissance:

-- 1. A student must be a full-time student at WMS. - 1.
-A student must be a full-time student at WMS. - 2.
+- 1. A student must be a full-time student at WMS. - 2.
 The student must not earn a grade of "F" in any class, including those where grades don't affect GPA (ex: Band, Choir, Orchestra, PE, etc.) - 3.
 The student must not have more than three office referrals, or have served in-school or out-of-school suspension, within the given quarter.

-Only students who have earned one of the following four levels, and their parents/guardians, are invited to the assemblies:

-Platinum:4.0 GPA [Must earn an "A" in all classes, including those not affecting GPA (ex: Band, Choir, Orchestra, PE, etc.)]Gold:3.5-3.999 GPA
+Only students who have earned one of the following four levels, and their parents/guardians, are invited to the assemblies: Platinum: 4.0 GPA [Must earn an "A" in all classes, including those not affecting GPA (ex: Band, Choir, Orchestra, PE, etc.)]

+Gold:

+3.5-3.999 GPA